trusch/rkt-compose/README.md

 # you can specify cpu and memory isolators!
 cpu: 250m
 memory: 32M
+# networks to join can be specified here
+networks:
+  - my-net
 manifest: # This maps one to one to the pod-manifest.
   apps:
     - name: etcd